nagyistge/fhirbase-demo-app/src/views/tutor.md

 can be unambiguously transformed into equivalent JSON representation.

-Considering interchangeability of XML and JSON FHIRBase team decided to discard XML format support and use JSON as only format.
+Considering interchangeability of XML and JSON FHIRbase team decided to discard XML format support and use JSON as only format.
 There are several advantages of such decision: